ADT Go vs Noonlight vs. LifeLine ResponseBy - 01/12/2019

 The second Premium feature is monitoring for select connected devices.

-Noonlight currently has relationships with Canary (security camera), Oomi (smart home system with a camera), Konnected (alarm takeover module), and Nest Protect (smoke alarm).
+Noonlight currently has relationships with Canary (security camera), Konnected (alarm takeover module), Nest Protect (smoke alarm), and Point by Minut (security sensor).
 As the devices have different features, they all work differently with Noonlight, but the basic premise is the same as I described above: An emergency happens, the app notifies the monitoring center, and the monitoring center takes action.

 What’s unique about Noonlight’s process is that the monitoring center receives data from your connected device.
 They can use that information to make an assessment.
 For example, if Canary detects motion while you’re away, it can send this information to Noonlight.
 They can monitor the information sent by the device and call the police if needed.
 On the other hand, if your Nest Protect signals smoke, they can call to dispatch the fire department.